ardanlabs/service/README.md

 ### Making Requests

-#### Initial User
+#### Seeding The Database

-To make a request to the service you must have an authenticated user.
-Users can be created with the API but an initial admin user must first be created.
-While the service is running you can create the initial user with the command `make admin`
+To do anything the database needs to be defined and seeded with data.
+This will also create the initial user.

 ```
-$ make admin
+$ make seed
 ```

 This will create a user with email `admin@example.com` and password `gophers`.